-There is a wide variety of methods and techniques available that NAs can use to help them with the preparation and design of their evaluation as well as for collecting and interpreting information The methods you choose will depend on the scope and duration of your strategic plan as well as on the resources available to you in your NA.
+Evaluation does not just happen on its own.
+Like so many other aspects in the strategymaking process, evaluation requires planning.
+There is a wide variety of methods and techniques available that organisations can use to help them with the preparation and design of their evaluation as well as for collecting and interpreting information.
+The methods you choose will depend on the scope and duration of your strategic plan as well as on the resources available to you.